About this guide

 Start a worm farm

 You don't need a lot of space to start a worm farm.
-The unit, which can be kept under the sink or in a shady spot on a balcony or in a shed, is a great way to turn your organic kitchen waste into nutrient-rich fertiliser for your plants.
+A worm farm can be kept under the sink, on a balcony or in a shed.
+It’s a great way to turn your organic kitchen waste into nutrient-rich fertiliser for your plants.

 Keep backyard chickens